gtjoseph/dump1090/README-hirate-demod.md

-# Demodulators
+# HiRate Demodulator

-There are currently 3 demodulator implementations in this build.
+In addition to the original "2400" demodulator used for a sample rate of 2.4MHz, this build includes a new "hirate" demodulator for use with samples rates above 3.0MHz.
+The new demodulator is needed for AirSpy device support and can be used for other SDRs that also support sample rates in excess of 2.4HMz.

-Which is used is determined by the `--demod` command line option:
+Which demod is used is determined by the `--demod` command line option:

 `--demod 2400`: The original 2.4MS/s demodulator.
 This is the default for all SDRs except the AirSpy.

-`--demod multi`: A demodulator that can run at 2.0MS/s, 4.0MS/s, 6.0MS/s, 8.0MS/s 10.0MS/s and 12.0MS/s.

 `--demod hirate`: A demodulator that can run at arbitrary sample rates above 3.0MS/s.
 This is the default for the AirSpy SDR.

-## Options for multi and hirate demodulators
+## Options for the hirate demodulator

 |Option......................................................|Description|multi?|hirate?|
 |:--------------|:-|:-:|:-:|